Aylesworth Creek: Hydrology

-Aylesworth Creek is designated as an impaired stream from a point upstream of the Edgerton Reservoir downstream to its mouth.
+Aylesworth Creek is designated by the Pennsylvania Department of Environmental Protection as an impaired stream from a point upstream of the Edgerton Reservoir downstream to its mouth.
 The causes of the impairment have at various times included pH, metals, and flow alterations and the sources of the impairment have included abandoned mine drainage and resource extraction.
 A total of 0.6 mi of one of the unnamed tributaries is impaired, with the cause being flow alterations and the source being abandoned mine drainage.

 Abandoned mine drainage pollution has caused Aylesworth Creek to have high concentrations of metals and a low pH on the main stem downstream of the Aylesworth Reservoir.
 Mine drainage in the watershed comes from seeps.

 The concentration of iron in Aylesworth Creek between the Aylesworth Reservoir and UNT 28567 is 0.07 milligrams per liter and the daily load is 5.3 lb.
 The concentration of manganese in the creek at this site is 0.15 milligrams per liter and the load is 11.4 lb.
 The aluminum concentration is 0.26 milligrams per liter and the daily load is 19.8 lb per day.
 None of these need reduction to meet the total maximum daily load.
 However, a 92 percent reduction in acidity is needed to meet the total maximum daily load requirements.
 The acidity concentration is 16.98 milligrams per liter and the load is 1283.3 lb.
 The alkalinity concentration is 3.89 milligrams per liter and the daily load of alkalinity is 295.6 lb.

 Near its mouth, iron and aluminum in Aylesworth Creek were not detected in the total maximum daily load study.
 The concentration of manganese is 0.11 milligrams per liter and the daily load is 11.6 lb.
 The acidity concentration is 12.60 milligrams per liter and the load of acidity is 1325.1 lb.
 The alkalinity concentration is 9.23 milligrams per liter and the load of acidity is 970.7 lb.

 The average discharge of Aylesworth Creek at site AC2 is 6318.72 gallons per minute.
 Measurements by the Susquehanna River Basin Commission have ranged from 605.25 to 10,799.15 gallons per minute.
 The pH of the creek at this site ranges from 4.4 to 5.6, with an average of 5.1.
 The concentration of sulfate averages 20.17 milligrams per liter and ranges from 20 to 54 milligrams per liter.
 At the site AC1, the discharge ranges from 382.23 to 15,402.36 gallons per minute, with an average of 8747.82 gallons per minute.
 The pH ranges from 5.3 to 6.5 and averages 5.72.
 The sulfate concentration ranges from less than 20 to 36.6 milligrams per liter, with an average of 29.05 milligrams per liter.